 Jillian to do after the review is complete: Add in references (with hot links) to relevant IALA documents, provide references to IMO, ITU documents, put in footnote for IEC documents (note ETSI can be available).

-Current VTS Manual uses a blue box format (that can be for IALA to confirm - formatting aspect – to be agreed with IALA Secretariat)
+Current VTS Manual uses a blue box format (that can be for IALA to confirm - formatting aspect – to be agreed with IALA Secretariat) JCJ – some initial work on this completed, not yet finalised.

-Holistic review of references to channel numbering (use 4 digits)
+Holistic review of references to channel numbering (use 4 digits) Review completed, update provided during intersessional work

 Version from intersession post DTEC02